6-10 April, 2021, 12:00-17:00 Eastern time

 With the conference theme of Interrogating Inequalities, we encourage scholars to radically re-encounter their own data, methodologies, theoretical commitments, engagements with the anthropological canon, forms of writing and research dissemination, and the subdiscipline more broadly.
 Our aim with this theme is to prompt participants to reflect not only on the colonial dimensions and decolonial possibilities of anthropological work, but also to radically reimagine what it means to be a psychological anthropologist in today’s world.

 Submission and selection process

-We have decided to use a new submissions portal (Cocoa), which offers a fresh, new format for paper and panel submission that pairs well with our conference platform (Shindig) and our conference technical support team (NomadIT).
-All of this should be very user friendly, but it does mean things will work a bit differently this time around.
-Those of you who have participated in European anthropology conferences will have encountered a similar process before.
-We are excited about using this portal, as it shakes up the submission process in a way that is more democratic.
+We are using a new submissions portal (Cocoa), which offers a fresh approach to paper and panel submission, pairs well with our conference platform (Shindig) and is overseen by our conference technical support team (NomadIT).
+While user friendly, it means things will work differently this time around.
+Those who have participated in European anthropology conferences will have encountered a similar process before.
+We are excited to use this portal as it shakes up the submission process in a more democratic way.

 The submission process contains two phases: 1.
-Panel topic proposals and 2.
+Panel topic proposals (now concluded) and 2.
 Paper proposals.

 - A maximum of two individuals (a panel organizer and possible co-organizer if desired) come up with a panel idea in response to the main conference theme: Interrogating Inequalities.